greghughespdx/arctic-gpu-fan-control/README.md

 # arctic-gpu-fan-control

-Uses an [ARCTIC fan controller](https://www.arctic.de/us/Fan-Controller/ACFAN00351A) to drive blowers/fans based on GPU temperatures on
+Uses an [ARCTIC fan controller](https://www.arctic.de/us/Fan-Controller/ACFAN00351A) to drive blowers/fan speeds based on GPU temperatures on
 Linux.
 Built for passive server GPUs that have no fan of their own and sit in a chassis where the BIOS fan controls cannot effectively meet the cooling needs.